 Marine biology is the study of saltwater organisms.
 If you've received a master's degree in marine biology, you are eligible to hold a career in one of the many subcategories of the marine biology field.
 A bachelor's degree is considered sufficient education to work in some entry-level positions and as an aquarist.
 Continue reading for more details about studying marine biology and entering a career in the field.
-Schools offering Biology degrees can also be found in these popular choices.

 Marine Biology Defined

 Marine biology involves studying and protecting marine organisms and their environments.
 You may compare the behavior of fish population in its natural environment to that in a laboratory environment.
 Or, you might collect environmental samples in the field and carry out laboratory research to learn about ocean pollution or the growth process for various types of algae.
 Some marine biologists focus on conservation efforts and manage marine wildlife preserves.

 Marine biology is a very broad category that encompasses many occupations and subcategories.
 Though marine biologists typically work with many different types of marine microbes, plants and animals, they also usually select an area of specialization, such as a particular species or ecosystem, on which to focus their research.

 Important Facts About Marine Biology

 |Job Growth (2016-2026)||8% for all zoologists and wildlife biologists|

 |Key Skills||Physical stamina and research, communication, and observational skills|